 When it comes to major financial goals, two of the biggest are paying off debt and building an emergency fund.
 Read moreExplore Personal Loan resources

 Using the equity in your home, consolidate your debt and pay a lower interest rate on one monthly payment.
 Read moreSee all Home Equity articles

 Get answers to your questions about consolidating debt

-Can debt consolidation help me become debt free?
+Can debt consolidation help me pay down debt faster?

-Debt consolidation may help you lower your monthly payment or significantly decrease your debt, but this depends on your financial situation and your ability to make your monthly payments.
+Debt consolidation may help you lower your monthly payment or under certain circumstances decrease the amount of interest you pay, but this depends on your financial situation and your ability to make your monthly payments.

 What kind of debt can I consolidate?